New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Introduction

 It is well understood that the number of permutations on $[n]$ avoiding a pattern $\tau$ of length three is given by the Catalan number $C_n=\frac{1}{n+1}{2n \choose n}$ for any $\tau \in \mathfrak{S}_3$.
-This paper is mainly concerned with the set $\mathfrak{S}_n(132)$ of $132$-avoiding permutations.
-It is also very well known that $C_n$ counts plane trees of $n$ edges and Dyck paths of semilength $n$.
+It is also very well known that $C_n$ counts plane trees of $n$ edges and respectively Dyck paths of semilength $n$.
 A bijection between $132$-avoiding permutations and plane trees was given in Jani and Rieper~\cite{jani-rieper}, while a bijection between $132$-avoiding permutations and Dyck paths was given in Krattenthaler~\cite{krattenthaler}.
 We refer to Claesson and Kitaev~\cite{CK} and references therein for more detailed discussion on bijections related to permutations avoiding a length three pattern.

-In this work, we examine four types of decompositions of permutations into subsequences.
+This paper is mainly concerned with the set $\mathfrak{S}_n(132)$ of $132$-avoiding permutations and plane trees.
+We examine four types of decompositions of permutations into subsequences.
 When restricted to $132$-avoiding permutations, two of the four decompositions refine ascents and others refine descents.
 In fact, two of them are respectively increasing run and decreasing run decompositions which have been studied, for instance, in Zhuang~\cite{yzhuang}, and Elizalde and Noy~\cite{eli-noy}.
-Note that an ascent is essentially a consecutive length two pattern $12$ while a descent is a consecutive pattern $21$.
 One of our main results states that the length distributions of the subsequences of the four decompositions are mutually equivalent, and there is a way to group the four into two groups such that each group is symmetric and the joint length distribution of one group is the same as that of the other.
-We prove this combinatorially, connecting several bijections, some are well-known and some are recently discovered.
+We prove this combinatorially, connecting several bijections, some are well-known and some are recently discovered or new.
 As a consequence, we are able to enumerate $132$-avoiding permutations according to a variety of filtrations.
+For instance, taking advantage of a result of Elizalde and Mansour~\cite{sergi-toufik}, we present four sets of $132$-avoiding permutations that are respectively counted by the Motzkin numbers.
+We additionally carry out some refined enumeration of these sets.